Hyperbolic Fine-Tuning for Large Language Models: Investigation

 We compute $\delta$-hyperbolicity using the four-point condition, which compares the Gromov products between any four points $a$, $b$, $c$, and $w$ in the metric space.
 Specifically, the hyperbolicity is defined as:

 where the Gromov product \([a, b]_w\) is:

+\textbf{Quantitative Analysis}.
 To measure the hyperbolicity of token embeddings, we apply this algorithm to various open-source LLMs.
 Following the methodologies proposed by Khrulkov et al.~\citep{khrulkov2020hyperbolic} and Cetin et al.~\citep{cetin2022hyperbolic}, we estimate $\delta$-hyperbolicity using the efficient algorithm introduced by Fournier et al.~\citep{fournier2015computing}.
 To ensure scale invariance, we normalize $\delta$ by the diameter of the embedding space, $\operatorname{diam}(X)$, yielding a relative measure: $ \delta_{rel} = \frac{2\delta}{\operatorname{diam}(X)}. $ This relative measure ranges from 0 to 1, with values closer to 0 indicating a highly hyperbolic (tree-like) structure, and values near 1 indicating a non-hyperbolic, flat structure.
-Following previous works~\citep{khrulkov2020hyperbolic}, we employ Euclidean distance as a measure of the shortest distance.
-To further validate the correctness of this approach, we generate a series of random graphs with predefined hyperbolicity, embed them using a graph neural network (GNN), and then compute the hyperbolicity in Euclidean space.
+We employ Euclidean distance as a measure of the shortest distance, maintaining the same computational paradigm as in previous works~\citep{khrulkov2020hyperbolic, cetin2022hyperbolic}.
+To further validate the correctness of this approach, we generate a series of random graphs with predefined hyperbolicity, embed them using a two-layer graph neural network (GNN)~\citep{kipf2016semi}, and then compute the hyperbolicity.
 Details of this process are provided in Appendix~\ref{sec:hyperbolicity_different_metric_space}.
 Our experiments reveal a positive correlation between the hyperbolicity of the embeddings and the original graphs.
 Consequently, we utilize this method as a proxy for estimating the hyperbolicity of token embeddings.
 In our analysis, we calculate hyperbolicity at the prompt level, treating each token within a prompt as a point in the metric space spanned by the embeddings.
 By averaging the hyperbolicity across all prompts, we assess the overall hyperbolic structure of token embeddings in each dataset.

-Our results, as shown in Table~\ref{tab:hyperbolicity_table}, reveal that token embeddings exhibit significant hyperbolicity, suggesting that the embedding space has a strong tree-like structure.
-This observation further corroborates our findings from the global token statistics, where the arrangement of tokens in the embedding space mirrors hierarchical relationships seen in language data.
+{\textbf{Conclusion (2)} Our results, as shown in Table~\ref{tab:hyperbolicity_table}, reveal that token embeddings exhibit significant hyperbolicity, suggesting that the embedding space has a strong tree-like structure.} This observation further corroborates our findings from the global token statistics, where the arrangement of tokens in the embedding space mirrors hierarchical relationships seen in language data.
+We also provide the hyperbolicity analysis of the final hidden layer in Appendix~\ref{sec:hyperbolicity-final-layer}.